 In today’s digital age, cybersecurity is a critical concern for everyone.
 According to a recent report by AV Atlas, 3.1 new malware samples are being detected every second.

-Risk assessment plays a pivotal role in helping organizations identify and mitigate potential threats and vulnerabilities.
-As such, adhering to established frameworks like NIST (National Institute of Standards and Technology) facilitates effective risk management.
-In this blog post, we will explore:
+As such, NIST risk assessment plays a pivotal role in helping organizations identify and mitigate potential threats and vulnerabilities.
+Established frameworks like NIST (National Institute of Standards and Technology) act as a detailed blueprint that can help secure your assets and data.

 Why is Astra Vulnerability Scanner the Best Scanner?